Deadnaming: Background

 In many cultures, given names are considered either masculine (e.g. John), feminine (e.g. Jane), or unisex (e.g. Jamie), and chosen according to an infant's assigned sex at birth.
 Transgender people have a gender identity which differs from their assigned sex, and thus, may choose to go by a different name.
 In the 2010s, transgender activists popularized the term deadname to refer to such a former name.
 The Oxford English Dictionary attests the use of deadname on Twitter in 2010, and deadnaming in 2013.
 The term generally carries a negative connotation, with the implication that referring to a transgender person by their former name is unacceptable.

-Like misgendering, deadnaming can be a form of overt aggression or a microaggression, indicating that the target is not fully accepted as a member of society.
+Like other forms of misgendering, deadnaming can be a form of overt aggression or a microaggression, indicating that the target is not fully accepted as a member of society.
 Transgender activists consider the deadnaming of homicide victims and high-profile celebrities by news media to be a violation of privacy, and a contributing factor to transphobia.
-Deadnaming may also be done accidentally by people who are otherwise supportive of trans individuals, such as supportive family members or friends who have not yet become accustomed to using a trans person's new name.
-Repeated failures to avoid deadnaming, however, can be considered disrespectful.

 Journalistic style guides, health-practitioner manuals, and LGBTQ advocacy groups advise adopting transgender people's names and pronouns, even when referring to them in the past, prior to transitioning.
-A 2021 survey by The Trevor Project showed that trans and nonbinary youth who changed their name, gender marker, or both on legal documents, including birth certificates and driver's licenses, had lower rates of suicide attempts.
+A 2021 survey by The Trevor Project found a lower rate of suicide attempts from trans and nonbinary youth who had their name or gender marker changed on birth certificates, driver's licenses, or other legal documents.

 Queer scholar Lucas Crawford has theorized that some transgender people insist on preventing deadnaming in part as a strategy of prospective self-assertion: "by insisting on the primacy of the present, by seeking to erase the past, or even by emotionally locating their 'real self' in the future, that elusive place where access (to transition, health care, housing, a livable wage, and so on) and social viability tend to appear more abundant."
 Correcting deadnaming by third parties is cited as a way to support trans people.

 Obstacles to name changes

 Trans people who wish to avoid being deadnamed can sometimes face significant bureaucratic and administrative obstacles.
 Legally changing names requires time, money, and effort.
-Changing corresponding information, e.g. names, emails, and class schedules for schools and/or employers can also be difficult.
+Changing corresponding information — for example, names, emails, and schedules for schools or employers — can also be difficult.